Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Silkstone, placing the area among the bottom 25% of areas assessed nationally

-Silkstone has seen approximately five new homes approved annually over the past five financial years, totalling an estimated 29 homes.
-In FY-26 so far, three approvals have been recorded.
-Over these five years, there has been an average of 1.9 new residents per dwelling constructed.
-However, this figure has increased to nine people per dwelling in the last two financial years, indicating growing demand and tightening supply.
-The average construction value for development projects is $485,000, suggesting developers are targeting the premium market segment with higher-end properties.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Silkstone has seen approximately five new homes approved annually over the past five financial years, totalling around 29 homes.
+As of FY-26, three approvals have been recorded.
+Over these five years, an average of 1.9 new residents per year per dwelling constructed was observed, suggesting balanced supply and demand with stable market conditions.
+However, recent figures show this has increased to nine people per dwelling over the past two financial years, indicating growing demand and tightening supply.
+Development projects in Silkstone have averaged $485,000 in construction value, targeting the premium market segment with higher-end properties.

-This year, there have been $3.4 million in commercial approvals, showing limited commercial development focus compared to Greater Brisbane where Silkstone has 88.0% less construction per person.
-The area's new building activity consists of 67.0% detached houses and 33.0% townhouses or apartments, marking a significant shift from the current housing pattern which is 93.0% houses.
-This change could be due to diminishing developable land availability and evolving lifestyle preferences.
-Silkstone has around 574 people per dwelling approval, reflecting a highly mature market.
-By 2041, the population is forecasted to grow by 836 residents.
+This year, there have been $3.4 million in commercial approvals, reflecting limited commercial development focus compared to Greater Brisbane, where Silkstone shows substantially reduced construction (88.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established dwellings, which is also below national average, suggesting the area's maturity and possible planning constraints.
+New building activity in Silkstone comprises 67.0% detached houses and 33.0% townhouses or apartments, marking a shift from existing housing patterns (currently 93.0% houses), indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+With around 574 people per dwelling approval, Silkstone reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 832 residents through to 2041.
 If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development